Betterment Review: Is it a Good Investment Option?

 Cash Reserve

-The interest-bearing Cash Reserve account is also fee-free but requires a $10 minimum opening deposit.
+The interest-bearing Cash Reserve account is fee-free but requires a $10 minimum opening deposit.

 You might use this account to store your uninvested cash for short-term savings goals.
-The account can also be a competitive alternative to high-yield savings accounts but you can make unlimited monthly withdrawals.
+It can also be a competitive alternative to high-yield savings accounts, but you can make unlimited monthly withdrawals.

 Account benefits include:

-This account is able to provide above-average FDIC insurance as Betterment has four partner banks.
-Each partner bank provides up to $250,000 in FDIC insurance.
+This account can provide above-average FDIC insurance as Betterment has four partner banks.
+Each partner bank offers up to $250,000 in FDIC insurance.

 Betterment Planning Tools

-The platforms offers several free and paid financial planning tools.
+The platform offers several free and paid financial planning tools.

 Financial Advice Packages